 \section{Abstract}

-This report provides Green's functions (classical propagators) of gravitational fields of vierbein and spin-connection in general relativity.
-The existence of Green's function of the Laplace operator in curved space with an indefinite metric is ensured owing to the Hodge harmonic analysis.
-The analyticity of Green's function is naturally determined intrinsically, keeping a causality.
-This report proposed a novel definition of the momentum space in curved space-time and the linearisation of the Einstein equation as a free field consistent with that for the Yang--Mills gauge field.
+This report provides Green's functions (classical propagators) of gravitational fields appearing in general relativity.
+The existence of Green's function of the wave equation in curved space with an indefinite metric is ensured owing to the Hodge harmonic analysis.
+The analyticity of Green's function is determined intrinsically to keep a causality.
+This report proposed a novel definition of momentum space in curved space-time and the linearisation of the Einstein equation as a free field consistent with that of the Yang--Mills gauge field.
 The proposed linearisation does not utilize the weak-field approximation; thus, the method applies to highly caved space-time.
-We gave two examples of Green's function of gravitational fields, the plane wave solution and the Schwarzschild solution.
+We gave two examples of Green's function of gravitational fields: the plane wave solution and the Schwarzschild solution.